 Jeanette Alfano, MBA, BTech (Hons) - Board Member

 Jeanette has spent her career in technology roles, starting in computing in 1978.
 She is passionate about the use of technology as enabler for corporate success and has worked in both the private and public sectors, including six years as a Principal Lecturer in Technology at the University of Northampton.

-Peter has a portfolio of interests, He is a director of Foundation East (a micro-finance organisation in East Anglia); a director of Orwell Housing; a former Director of Havebury Housing; trustee of Age UK Suffolk; director of Suffolk Sport, chairman of Suffolk Scouts; investment advisor to the Warwickshire County Council and Lincolnshire County Council pension schemes (each with assets of over £2,000 million); an independent trustee or former trustee of a number of private sector pension schemes and chair of several of them; and former advisor to Joseph Rowntree Charitable Trust and other Quaker charities.
+Peter has a portfolio of interests, He is a director of Foundation East (a micro-finance organisation in East Anglia); a former Director of Havebury Housing; trustee of Age UK Suffolk; director of Suffolk Sport, chairman of Suffolk Scouts; investment advisor to the Warwickshire County Council and Lincolnshire County Council pension schemes (each with assets of over £2,000 million); an independent trustee or former trustee of a number of private sector pension schemes and chair of several of them; and former advisor to Joseph Rowntree Charitable Trust and other Quaker charities.

 He was previously a director of Friends Provident Life Office and the former chairman of the Investment Committee of the Association of British Insurers.

 Peter’s interests include being with family (especially his grandchildren), almost all sport, going to the gym regularly, swimming and holidaying in Spain.
 He is also a keen Sudoku puzzler and is addicted to the music of Richard Strauss.